symfony/symfony-docs/performance.rst

 Use the OPcache class preloading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 4.4

-    The feature that generates the preloading file was introduced in Symfony 4.4.

 Starting from PHP 7.4, OPcache can compile and load classes at start-up and
 make them available to all requests until the server is restarted, improving
 performance significantly.